PramodhKumar3/System-Design/README.md

 # Behavioral Design Patterns

 ## 🔗 1.
 Chain of Responsibility – Customer Support

+**Definition:** **Chain of Responsibility** is a behavioral design pattern that lets you pass requests along a chain of handlers.
+Upon receiving a request, each handler decides either to process the request or to pass it to the next handler in the chain.

 🧩 **Use Case (Detailed):**
 A software company provides customer support at multiple levels: